 Joint pain can make it hard to enjoy your daily routines, and finding relief often becomes your top priority.
-Fortunately, pain management specialists, Jay Shah, MD, and Jeffrey Deygoo, MD, can help individuals living in and around Colonia and Livingston, New Jersey, find relief from troublesome joint pain.
+Fortunately, pain management specialist, Jay Shah, MD, can help individuals living in and around Colonia and Livingston, New Jersey, find relief from troublesome joint pain.
 Don’t accept joint pain as inevitable when there are treatments that can help.
 If you’d like to explore how joint injections can improve your joint pain, call SamWell Institute for Pain Management, or book an appointment online today.

 Your joints include a combination of bones, muscles, tendons, ligaments, nerves, blood vessels, and other tissues.
 A problem with any of these components can lead to significant joint pain.

 Some joint pain is brought on by a sudden injury.
 Something as traumatic as a car accident or as simple as a misstep off a curb can lead to joint pain.